Governance

 Community support

-This deposit functions as a temperature check—if the community believes the proposal is worth considering, they can contribute a certain amount of VOT3.
-If enough VOT3 is deposited (reaching the threshold) before the end of the waiting period, the proposal becomes active; otherwise, it is automatically canceled.
+Every time a proposal is created, a deposit threshold of VOT3 tokens—calculated as a percentage of the total supply of B3TR—must be met for the proposal to become active.
+This deposit acts as a temperature check: if the community believes the proposal is worth considering, members can contribute VOT3.
+If the threshold is reached before the end of the waiting period, the proposal becomes active; otherwise, it is automatically cancelled.

-Users can withdraw their VOT3 deposits once the proposal is canceled or the voting period starts.
+Users can withdraw their VOT3 deposits once the proposal is cancelled or the voting period starts.
+While tokens are locked for supporting a proposal, they cannot be transferred or used to support other proposals during that time.

 Governance Process